ian-d/ian-d.github.io/index.md

 My name is **Ian Dillon**.

-I'm a Senior Platform Architect in Cornell University's [Research Administration Information Services](https://ras.research.cornell.edu/RAIS/) and previously in the [Cloudification Team](https://it.cornell.edu/cornell-cloud).
+I'm a Senior Software Engineer for the New York Times Delivery Engineering group.
+I used to be a Senior Platform Architect in Cornell University's [Research Administration Information Services](https://ras.research.cornell.edu/RAIS/) and the [Cloudification Team](https://it.cornell.edu/cornell-cloud).
 Before that I was the senior DBA, developer, devops-y guy at [ETSU](http://www.etsu.edu).

 Unfortunately, my work right now doesn't lend itself to pushing a lot of open-source code but I put what I can on my [GH account](https://github.com/ian-d).
 There also my my (up-to-date-ish) **[resume](/resume/resume.pdf)** and my [grad thesis](http://dc.etsu.edu/etd/1497/).